eclipse-theia/theia-website/src/docs/widgets.md

 }
 ```

-When using the respective base class, the implementation of a widget can be really minimal and focussed on the custom UI part.
+When using the respective base class, the implementation of a widget can be really minimal and focused on the custom UI part.
 In our example, we just implement the render function that will create our actual custom UI (using JSX/React).
 The example UI contains a button that will trigger the `displayMessage` function below.

 **mywidget-widget.ts**

 ```typescript
 protected render(): React.ReactNode {
     const header = `This is a sample widget which simply calls the messageService in order to display an info message to end users.`;